andrewpmartinez/ziti-git/README.md

 > ziti-git use-local --undo
 ```

-To limit the scope of `use-local` the `-here` flag can be used within a
+To limit the scope of `use-local` the `--current` flag can be used within a
 specific repository folder to alter only the `go.mod` folder of that
 repository.